CI-Gamers-Club/Club-Resources/README.md

 # CI Gamers Club Training
 These are the resources members should become familiar with before starting game development.
+If you have questions, go to the [Club Resources Wiki](https://github.com/CI-Gamers-Club/Club-Resources/wiki) or contact a club officer.
-Table of Contents:
+## **Table of Contents:**
 - [General](#general)
 - [Role-Specific](#Role-Specific)
   - [Programming](#programming)